 In January 2020, Brexit was the focus of attention for many.
 However, the last nine months have brought challenges and uncertainty beyond those imagined with the added complications and threats posed by COVID-19.

 This has been a concerning time for many as employees, business owners and their company officers have been forced to grapple with a series of rapidly evolving government measures, guidance and new legislation while trying to evaluate the extent of the financial impact and how to discharge their duties.

-While there have been many positive measures introduced to provide comfort to directors, LLP members and others involved in the management of a business (see our previous article on some of those measures), some changes may well tip the balance of risk too far and leave many of those parties open to significant, unquantifiable financial risk.
+While there have been many positive measures introduced to provide comfort to directors, LLP members and others involved in the management of a business, some changes may well tip the balance of risk too far and leave many of those parties open to significant, unquantifiable financial risk.

 What are these additional risks?

 The Finance Act 2020 (Act) was enacted on 22 July 2020.
 One of its most significant but not widely publicised features was to introduce, with effect from that day, joint and several liability for directors, LLP members and other individuals for certain tax liabilities of companies and LLPs.

 The main purpose of the provisions is two-fold:

 - tackling tax avoidance and evasion practices; and

 - tackling ‘phoenixing’ of companies and repeated non-payment of taxes more generally due to insolvency or potential insolvency in order to change the behaviours of those involved in such conduct by providing direct recourse to individuals.